dadambickford/clicketyclankjs/README.md

-# Clicketyclank.js
+# Clickityclank.js

-It's a clickety clank bookmarklet.
+It's a clickity clank bookmarklet.

 Forked from: